 education books

-On Laconicism.
-To be laconic is not merely, as you suppose, to write few words, but to say a great deal in few words.
-Thus I call Homer very brief and Antimachus lengthy.
+To be laconic does not mean merely to use few words, as you seem to suppose.
+It means to say a great deal in few words.
+By this standard, I call Homer very brief and Antimachus very long.
 Why?
-Because I measure the length by the matter and not by the letters.
+Because I measure length by the substance, not by the number of letters.

 Related Letters